-- 168. Moments later, after explaining that she will have to retake over a year of coursework, the same student asked, "What are we supposed to do now?"
-Mr. Crowley responded that "the best answer is that we are working with HLC and we think it is going to be okay." - 169.
-Later during the same meeting, a different student asked, "What about reimbursement for the people from January moving forward?"
+- 199. Moments later, after explaining that she will have to retake over a year of coursework, the same student asked, "What are we supposed to do now?"
+Mr. Crowley responded that "the best answer is that we are working with HLC and we think it is going to be okay." - 200.
+Mr. Crowley did not tell students that Defendants could have appealed HLC's accreditation decision when it was first made, but waited until at least June 27, 2018, to attempt to do so, after they had decided to close IIA and the Pittsburgh Post-Gazette article exposing the loss of accreditation had been published. - 201.
+Later, during the same meeting, a different student asked, "What about reimbursement for the people from January moving forward?"
 Mr. Crowley responded, "I get it.
 We have two decisions.
 One, if we get the accreditation, everything is fine.
 If the literal asterisk comes along that says we are not going to get accredited, then we have to make a different decision.
-And then that opens up a whole other world in terms of finance." - 170.
-At the meeting, Mr. Crowley recommended that students on track to graduate from IIA before the school closed in December 2018 stay at the school to do so. - 171.
-On July 11, 2018, an IIA student who attended the Novi, Michigan campus posted the following description of a July 10, 2018 meeting at the Novi campus on Facebook:
+And then that opens up a whole other world in terms of finance." - 202.
+At the meeting, Mr. Crowley recommended that students on track to graduate from IIA before the school closed in December 2018 stay at the school to do so.

+203. On July 11, 2018, an IIA student who attended the Novi, Michigan campus posted the following description of a July 10, 2018, meeting at the Novi campus on Facebook: